No-Bake Cherry Cheese Pie with Helpful Tips

-And if you really want to get creative you can serve this cheese pie with a variety of different toppings and allow your guests to choose whatever flavor they like.
+And you can also serve this cheese pie with a variety of different toppings so your guests to choose whatever flavor they like.

 Or fresh berries would be nice too.

-Let’s check out the ingredients and how to make this wonderful pie.
+Let’s check out the ingredients and how to make this pie.